 An organisation founded in 2018 by Jonathan Estabrooks and Miranda Plant, to support the creation of a new feature-length documentary, Black Opera, committed to celebrating Black American opera history.
 Between 1 June and 31 August 2020, Black Opera presented a weekly live broadcast hosted by Kenneth Overton and featuring a number of guests discussing Black operatic activities.
 The recordings are available on Youtube and Facebook.

-A list of Black operas researched and maintained by Allison Lewis and Nicholas Newton.
+An in-progress list of Black operas researched and maintained by Allison Lewis and Nicholas Newton.
 The document covers six categories: 1.
 Operas by Black composers; 2.
-Operas by non-Black composers, which tackle issues of race or Black experiences; 3.
-Operas by non-Black composers that aren’t specifically Black, but Blackness is involved; 4.
+Operas by non-Black composers, which tackle issues of race concerning the Black experience; 3.
+Operas by non-Black composers that have (a) Black character(s); 4.
 Oratorio and concert works that involve the voice, written by Black composers; 5.
-Concert works by non-Black composers, which tackle issues of race or Black experiences; 6.
+Concert works by non-Black composers, which tackle issues of race concerning the Black experience; 6.
 Musicals by Black composers who have also written operas.
 This work is subject to intellectual copyright restrictions; this database should not be formally cited.
 Should you wish to circulate, promote, or add to the list, get in touch with Allison Lewis and Nicholas Newton (available for non-commercial purposes only) at email@example.com.

 Black Opera Alliance

 Black Opera Alliance was created in 2020 ‘to empower Black classical artists and administrators by exposing systems of racial inequity and under-representation in the industry and challenging institutions to implement drastic reform’.
 It is a site for activism, advocacy, and practical support on behalf of Black opera practitioners.